 - Tap it and select Factory Reset.

-- On the original Versa, you will need to hold all three buttons down for around 10 seconds until you see the Fitbit logo.
+- On the original Fitbit Versa, hold all three buttons down for around 10 seconds until you see the Fitbit logo.
 Let go of the bottom right button but keep pressing the other two when that happens.
 A strong vibration should follow.
-This means a factory reset has been performed and all of your data has been wiped.
+This means a factory reset has been performed, and all of your data has been wiped.

 Fitbit Inspire 2

 - Open the Settings app.